James Chatters: Professional background

 Since 1964, Chatters has participated in archeological studies and excavations, and provided osteological analyses throughout the western US and the Pacific Northwest, as well as Hawaii, Alaska, Minnesota, Texas, the province of Saskatchewan in Canada, and the country of Brazil.
 After earning his Master's degree in 1975, he began participating in paleoecological projects in the western US, along with Kentucky and Maryland.

 In the fall of 1977, he served as an archeologist in the Custer National Forest in Watford City, North Dakota.
 The following year, he returned to the University of Washington, to pursue his Ph.D. in anthropology, while simultaneously serving as the acting director of the Office of Public Archeology for the school.
 From 1980–81, he served as an assistant professor with the department of anthropology at Central Washington University, and in 1982, he began serving as the associate director of the Central Washington Archaeological Survey.

 In 1987, Chatters relocated to the Tri-Cities, where he joined the staff of Pacific Northwest National Laboratory, also known as Battelle-Northwest, serving as senior research scientist in the environmental sciences department.
-He held this role until 1993, when he chose to establish the forensics consulting firm if Applied Paleoscience.
+He held this role until 1993, when he chose to establish the forensics consulting firm Applied Paleoscience.
 It is in this role that he has provided forensic analysis and scientific research for government agencies, law enforcement officials, and tribal nations throughout the Northwest.